Emblem21-OpenSource/flownote/README.md

 ### Milestones

 Milestones will execute all of their Actions and any Actions that have been `schedule`d prior to the Milestone.
 Once all `schedule`d Actions are executed, the schedule will be emptied.
-It is HIGHLY recommended to `schedule` future Actions in previous Node Actions that are related to retrieving or commiting information to persistent and/or non-idempotent services.
+It is HIGHLY recommended to `schedule` future Actions in previous Node Actions that are related to retrieving or committing information to persistent and/or non-idempotent services.
 If you don't do this, you will experience difficult-to-reverse transactional situations during parallel processing.
 Like Nodes, Milestones also connect to one or more Channels and are responsible for their own `dispatch`ing.

 ### Channels

 Channels are how information is passed between Nodes and Milestones.
-They accept speicfic events to manage Event progression.
-If a Node or Milestone throws an error and the preceding Channel had retry options set, the failed Event will be retried upon the erroring Node or Milestone a number of times according to those options.
+They accept specific events to manage Event progression.
+If a Node or Milestone throws an error and the preceding Channel had retry options set, the failed Event will be retried upon the exception-throwing Node or Milestone a number of times according to those options.
 Channels can also have one or more Actions.

 ## _Features_